joshbegley/nyt-latest/README.md

 **N.Y.P.D.
 Fails to Appear at Hearing Over Contentious Policing Unit**\
 `The no-show infuriated City Council members scrutinizing the Strategic Response Group.
-The unit was criticized after racial-justice protests in 2020 turned violent.`\
+The unit was criticized after it was deployed during the racial justice protests in 2020.`\
 https://nytimes.com/2023/03/01/nyregion/nypd-unit-george-floyd-protests.html?searchResultPosition=1

 **Foreign Adversaries Unlikely to Blame for Havana Syndrome, Intelligence Review Finds**\